andypern/demos/spark-streaming-m7/README.md

 		cd /mapr/clustername/demos/spark-streaming-m7/scripts

 3. Modify the launch_datastream.sh script.
-You  want to change some of the following variables (esp the CLUSTER), but also the SLEEPSECS
+You will want to change some of the following variables (esp the CLUSTER).
+The SLEEPSECS variable tells the script how long to wait between sending lines to the network socket.  .25 seconds means that 4 lines/second will be sent.

 		CLUSTER=summit2014
 		BASEDIR=/mapr/${CLUSTER}/ingest